WardBrian/tinystan/clients/typescript/README.md

 ## Example

 See the Stan Web Demo repository (https://github.com/WardBrian/stan-web-demo) for an example of how to use this package.
-More features and documentation will be added in the future.